 Project Phase Total Fee

-Design Phase \$
+The second secon Design Phase \$

-Meadowbrook Lake Construction Cost Estimate: \$
+Meadowbrook Lake Dam Modifications Construction Cost Estimate: \$

-Dam Modifications Construction Phase:% of Construction Cost \$
+Construction Phase:% of Construction Cost \$

 TOTAL ESTIMATED FEE \$

+·

 Company Name:

 Address:

+Agent's Name:

 Agent's Title:

 Agent's Signature:

 Telephone Number: Fax Number:

 E-mail Address: Date:

-\Total Estimated Fee consists of a not-to-exceed design phase fee (which includes geotechnical costs if applicable) and a fixed percentage construction phase fee which is used to estimate an approximate fee amount based on the cost estimate above.
+^{}Total Estimated Fee consists of a not-to-exceed design phase fee (which includes geotechnical costs if applicable) and a fixed percentage construction phase fee which is used to estimate an approximate fee amount based on the cost estimate above.
 The actual construction phase fee will be established when the project is awarded to a contractor by multiplying the fixed percentage provided and the bid price of the successful bidder.